 Here Comes Mr. Jordan received seven Academy Award nominations and won two.
-It had a Stealth Sequel called Down to Earth made in 1947, with Horton and James Gleason (Joe's trainer Max Corkle) reprising their roles and Roland Culver taking over for Rains as Mr. Jordan.
-That film is now best known as the film that Xanadu was Inspired by....
+It had a Stealth Sequel called Down To Earth 1947, with Horton and James Gleason (Joe's trainer Max Corkle) reprising their roles and Roland Culver taking over for Rains as Mr. Jordan.
+That film is now best known as the film that Xanadu was Inspired by .

 Here Come the Tropes: